 1515 Lynds Hill Rd, Plymouth, VT 05056

-Individuals must now drive to the official dump for Pittsfield, VT to drop off trash.
-There make a per bag charge.
+Homeowners can drive to the official dump for Pittsfield, VT to drop off trash.
+There make a per-bag charge.
 The dump is inconveniently located at the following address, which is a 45 minute drive.
-It is not clear how making individuals drive their cars for an additional 1.5 hours to drop off trash is environmentally sound.
+Making individuals drive their cars for an additional 1.5 hours to drop off trash is not environmentally sound.

 Bethel Royalton Transfer and Recycling Station